privacy-scaling-explorations/acceleration-program/README.md

 6. Get funding at every milestone completion.
 7. Shall you have any question, send a Question issue on GitHub

+## Round Based Application

+* Our program operates on a round-based application system, focusing on specific open tasks for each round.
+* Application Period: December 1, 2023, to February 28, 2024

 ## Learn More About Detail

-1. Learn more about program purpose, application lifecycle in [Guide.md](./Doc/Applicant-Guide.md)
+* Learn more about program purpose, application lifecycle in [Guide.md](./Doc/Applicant-Guide.md)
-2. For PSE research team member, follow the guide in [Liaison Guide.md](./Doc/Grant-Liaison-Guide.md)
+* For PSE research team member, follow the guide in [Liaison Guide.md](./Doc/Grant-Liaison-Guide.md)
-3. You can find closed task and its implementation [here](https://github.com/privacy-scaling-explorations/acceleration-program/issues?q=is%3Aissue+is%3Aclosed)
+* You can find closed task and its implementation [here](https://github.com/privacy-scaling-explorations/acceleration-program/issues?q=is%3Aissue+is%3Aclosed)

 ## Support

 Mailbox for Private Inquiry: adrian@ethereum.org